SystrN7/BADASS/P3/Readme.md

 vtysh # Use vtysh to configure the router configure terminal # Enter in configuration mode

+# Configure the interfaces (give them an IP address)
 hostname fgalaup_routeur-2
 no ipv6 forwarding
 !